timhwang21/reading-notes/AbstractAlgebra/algebraic_structures.md

 ### Group

 A monoid where the operation has an inverse.
+An inverse function must exist (or, in other words, every element in the group must have an inverse).

 #### Constraints